What is Project GO?

 The U.S. Government has designated some languages as "critical" because the national need for trained speakers in those languages exceeds the number of available speakers.
 These languages are also critical for U.S. national security and economic competitiveness.

 Nationally, Project GO supports programs & students of the following critical languages: Arabic, Hindi, Indonesian, Japanese, Korean, Mandarin Chinese, Persian (Dari, Farsi, Tajik), Portuguese, Russian, Swahili, Turkish, Urdu, and Uzbek.

 Would participation in Project GO extend my service commitment?

 No, participation in a summer language program on a Project GO scholarship does not require any additional service commitments nor will it adversely affect your ROTC scholarship in any way.

 Is Project GO part of CULP (Army)?

 No, Project GO is not associated with CULP.
 Project GO funded summer studies can be done in addition to other summer service-specific training and deployments.

-Are there other options for funding study abroad during the semester?
+Are there options for funding study abroad during the semester?

 Yes, ROTC students are eligible to apply for The Boren Awards for International Study.
 Please visit http://www.borenawards.org for more information.